 Instead, they will disobey the rules until you offer them a reward.

 For example, extending the playtime of your child when they keep their room organized and cleaned for a period of time is rewarding positive behaviour.

 An inconsistent reward is when your child is misbehaving, like throwing a tantrum and you offer an incentive for them to stop.

-The system of reward also works like a charm in helping your child learn and follow the rules of a system.
-In this case, even if you don’t personally reward them, show them what they will benefit by obeying the rules.
+The reward system also works like a charm in helping your child learn and follow the rules of a system.
+In this case, even if you don’t personally reward them, show them what they will benefit from by obeying the rules.

 For example, make your child see how obeying the “no bullying” school rule isn’t only for the benefit of others, but they also stand to gain from it.

-Also, if they witness a bullying scene in school, they should try to talk to the perpetrator to stop gently.
-They should explain how it makes the victim feel bad, which could result in the victim hurting themselves.
+If they witness a bullying scene in school, they should try to talk to the perpetrator to stop gently.
+They should explain how it makes the victim feel bad, resulting in the victim hurting themselves.

 If the bully doesn’t stop or redirects aggression towards your kid, your child should leave the scene immediately and report to the school authority.
 They should also let you know at home so you could follow up on the incident with the school authority.

-Your kid’s reward: They get the inner satisfaction that they help make the school environment a happy place for another child.
+Your kid’s reward: They get the inner satisfaction to help make the school environment a happy place for another child.

 You know best – what kind of material or non-material bribe motivates your child – so use that in this “rewarding positive habits and behaviour system”.